d-shap/assertions/README.md

 * MessageAssertion.that(java.lang.Object, java.lang.String, ru.d_shap.assertions.BaseAssertion)
 * ReferenceAssertion.toField(java.lang.String, ru.d_shap.assertions.BaseAssertion)

-# Assertions framework and Hamcrest
+# Assertions library and Hamcrest
 ## Too many braces
 Hamcrest has the target to make tests as readable as possible.
 But Hamcrest tends to use too many braces in even simple assertions.